Rothschild banking family of France: Involvement in finance and industry

 Through their collaborative efforts, the Rothschilds rose to prominence in a variety of banking endeavors including loans, government bonds and trading in bullion.
-Their financing afforded investment opportunities and during the 19th century, they became major stakeholders in large-scale mining and rail transport ventures that were fundamental to the rapidly expanding industrial economies of Europe.
-In partnership with N M Rothschild & Sons of England, they owned Chemin de Fer du Nord railway in France that ran from their Gare du Nord station in Paris to the English Channel.
-In addition, the Rothschilds in France became leaders in the wine growing industry.
-By the later part of the 19th century, oil was fast becoming an important commodity and the French bank was heavily involved in oil exploration in the Baku area of present-day Azerbaijan through their company, the Caspian and Black Sea Oil Industry and Trade Society established in 1883.
-Their investment proved to be a lucrative one and by the turn of the century, the various oil companies in Azerbaijan were producing more oil than any other country in the world.
-In 1898, the Rothschilds established the Mazut Transportation Society that developed a fleet of oil tankers operating in the Caspian Sea.
-In 1911, the Royal Dutch Shell company purchased the Azerbaijan oil fields from the Rothschild family.
+Their financing afforded investment opportunities and during the 19th century, they became major stakeholders in large-scale mining and rail transport ventures that were fundamental to the rapidly expanding industrial economies of Europe, as well as wine growing and the oil industry.

 The French Revolution in 1789 brought positive changes for French Jews, resulting in their full emancipation in 1791.
 In 1806, Napoleon I ordered the convening of a "Grand Sanhedrin" in Paris and in 1808 he organized the "Consistoire central des Israélites de France", the administrative agency for all French Jews.
 The consistorial system made Judaism a recognized religion and placed it under government control.
 This Consistoire has been a functioning body ever since, except under the Nazi occupation of France during World War II.
 By tradition, the Central Consistoire has had a member of the Rothschild family as its president.

 Jacob Mayer Rothschild, the youngest son, settled in Paris in 1812 where his name Jacob was translated to James.
 In 1817, he formally created the bank, de Rothschild Frères whose partners were brothers Amschel of Germany, James of France, Carl of Naples, Nathan of England and Salomon of Austria.
 Highly successful as lenders and investors, the Paris operation also became bankers for Leopold I of Belgium.
 In 1822 the influential James and his four brothers were awarded the hereditary title of "Baron" by Emperor Francis I of Austria.